bsenneville/2D_Optical_Flow/README.md

 Please cite the following paper if you are using this code:

-Zachiu C., Papadakis N., Ries M., Moonen C. T. W., Denis de Senneville B., "An improved optical flow tracking technique for real-time MR-guided beam therapies in moving organs", Physics in Medicine and Biology, 2015; 60 (23), 9003.
+Zachiu C., Papadakis N., Ries M., Moonen C. T. W., Denis de Senneville B., An improved optical flow tracking technique for real-time MR-guided beam therapies in moving organs, Physics in Medicine and Biology, 2015; 60 (23), 9003.